ff6347/ff6347.github.io/teaching/index.md

 <img src="{{site.url}}/assets/images/teaching/ldr-950w.png">
 </div>

 "Eingabe/Ausgabe - Grundlagen der Prozessorientierten Gestaltung" was my seminar in the design fundamentals module for three semesters from winter 2014 to spring 2016.
+You can see the whole documentation of the seminar [here](https://interface.fh-potsdam.de/eingabe-ausgabe/).
 The aim of the seminar was to give the students a first peak into the fields of Creative Coding, Physical Computing and Data Visualization paired with the technical knowledge to develop own projects.
 The course was split into three sprint projects each around 4 to 5 weeks long.
+The students also had to give a report on an artist/designer from the field of interest and we had some quests during the interm and final presentation who gave feedback on the students projects as well.
 Through the seminar the instructions the students get are reduced so that they will be able to solve their problems at the end.
 Se my totally scientific chart which illustrates the progress.

 <div class="img-box">